anshooarora/chaintest/Readme.md

 ## ChainLP

-ChainLP is a Java (Spring) server which packs the Angular frontend and is distributed as a Docker image.
+ChainLP (Chain-Long-Playing like [LP Record](https://en.wikipedia.org/wiki/LP_record)) is a Java (Spring) server which packs the Angular frontend and is distributed as a Docker image.
 ChainLP is the framework component providing historical analytics.

 Docker image is available from https://hub.docker.com/r/anshooarora/chaintest.